NWI Chinchilla Rescue

 If you would like to surrender your chinchilla, small animal, or small exotic to us, please contact us at [email protected] – alternatively you can call (219) 789-0026 and speak with us (please leave a message if no answer).
 We have a “no foul” surrender policy –- we will take almost any animal that we have the knowledge and ability to care for -- all that we ask is that you inform us of why the animal is being surrendered (especially if for behavioral or health reasons) and inform us of any known health problems the animal may have.
 We will not contact animal control or attempt to press any animal abuse charges against people dropping off their animals at the rescue.
 However, we may share the story of how the animal came to the rescue with potential adopters, if asked.

-Sorry, but we cannot take ferrets or hamsters into the rescue.
+Sorry, but we are not able to take in ferrets or hamsters into the rescue.
 We also cannot take in cats or dogs.
 We take in small, caged animals only.

 We prefer to receive rescues with their equipment (cage, food, toys, etc).
-This lessens the stress on the animal as it comes to a new environment, but retains its usual surroundings.
-However, that is not a requirement - we will gladly take in your chinchilla or other small animal without any supplies, assuming we have the necessary caging/supplies to care for your animal.
+This lessens the stress on the animal as it comes to a new environment, though retains its usual surroundings.

-We do charge adoption fees for our rescue animals.
+We charge adoption fees for our rescue animals.
 Charging an adoption fee helps ensure that the person adopting the animal can adequately care for the animal.
 Animals need food, water, bedding, chew toys, and so on – these are not free.
-Even if you are making your own chew toys out of wood that you cut up, sand, and string onto wire, you still need to pay for the wood, saw, wire, and so on.
 An adoption fee helps ensure that the new home will be able to provide for the animal into the foreseeable future.
-Adoption fees also keep our rescue running.
+In addition, adoption fees also keep our rescue running!
 Some rescues require several hundred dollars (or more!) of vet care, and the adoption fees keep us on top of these bills.

-Adoption fees for chinchillas typically range from $50 on up (for seniors), though our standard adoption fee is $75-100 for an adult chinchilla.
-We appreciate if you would kindly refrain from asking us to lower our adoption fees—this is not a garage sale.
+Adoption fees for chinchillas typically range from $75 on up (for seniors), though our standard adoption fee is $100-250 for an adult rescue chinchilla.
 If you cannot afford the adoption fee, you will not be able to afford even one visit to the vet.

 Want to Help Us Out?
 Volunteer or Donate!

 We often have people ask if they can help out the rescue in one way or another.
-We often get asked "if we need anything."
-We do appreciate any and all donations, no matter how small.
+"Do we need anything?"
+We appreciate any and all donations, no matter how small!
 We rely on money made from adoption fees, supply sales, and donations in order to keep the rescue running.
 All money made from adoption fees and supply sales are put into our "Fuzzy Fund" rescue bank account.
 This bank account is used to pay for the expenses related to our rescue chinchillas - including food, housing, medical care, and daily living requirements such as toys and chews.
 Donations are always appreciated.

 Think your donation would be too small?
-It wouldn't be -- even the smallest donation can make a difference.
+Think again -- even the smallest donation can make a difference.
 Even something so simple as one hanging toy or toy parts will bring joy to a chinchilla in need.

 For a list of donations that we have received, please visit our Donations page!